lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 ## Examples
 ### `OneTask.lf` - Execution of a single Task
-- This example runs a single task, performing checkpointed retries, LET advancement, and proactive abortion.
+- This example runs a single task, performing checkpointed re-executions, LET advancement, and proactive abortion.
 - The `TaskScheduler` periodically sends a signal to start a task, the `Task` executes, and if the Task fails, the `Coordinator` determines whether to re-execute the task, depending on the deadline, and signals to re-execute from which segment to start.

 <img width="855" alt="image" src="img/OneTask.png" />